farbod-leyli/chat_test/README.md

 A real time chat app test

 - NodeJS + ExpressJS + Socket.IO + mySql + Sequelize + Redis
-- The mySql database is used by Sequelize
+- The mySql database is used by Sequelize ORM
 - Real time messaging by Socket.io
 - Socket pool on Redis
 - Secured by JWT